Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/lecture-notes/2-dualism.md

 - Swinburne: posit immaterial (soul) stuff to insure identity of oneself as a substance (Aristotelian modification).
 Also, posit that this stuff cannot divide.
 We cannot be in two place or have two perspectives at once.

 > The sentence 'I don't know who I am' is a really tricky thing to talk about.

+#### Issues

+- Can we really conceive of ourselves as exiting without a body at all?
+- How would we be individuated without a body?